 Executive Doctoral Program in Health Leadership (DrPH)

 The Executive Doctoral Program in Health Leadership prepares mid-to-senior level professionals for top positions in organizations working to improve the public’s health.
-The three-year, cohort-based distance program confers a DrPH in Health Administration.
+The three-year, cohort-based distance program confers a DrPH in Health Leadership.